 At a time when consumers are faced with endless options and have access to myriads of information from the palms of their hands, attracting and retaining clients is ever more challenging.

 The insurance sector is no exception, especially in the post-COVID world.
 In fact, according to Capgemini, 60% of insurance executives claimed that the pandemic has affected their firms’ customer acquisition efforts.
 Additionally, 40% cited a significant impact on retention.

 So, customer relationship management is an area insurers shouldn’t overlook during this turbulent time.

 While there are plenty of CRM solutions on the market, it can be difficult to discern which will truly solve your unique insurance business challenges.
 Hence, that’s what we will look at today.

-We will discuss how you can determine whether your insurance firm actually needs CRM software, what must-have features it should have, and what kind of CRM solution is best for your company.
+We will discuss how you can determine whether your insurance firm actually needs CRM software, its benefits and must-have features, and what kind of CRM solution is best for your company.
 Let’s dive in.

 At the core, CRM solutions exist to help businesses manage all interactions with potential clients and existing customers.
 Thus, the end goal of the technology is rather simple — streamline and improve business relationship processes to boost company growth.

 Hence, an effective insurance CRM software can solve the following challenges for you: